junghan0611/spacemacs/layers/+checkers/spell-checking/README.md

     (setq ispell-dictionary "pl_PL,en_GB"))
 ```

 One caveat is you need quite modern ispell.el for above to work.
-It\'s
+It's
 been tested with version coming from Emacs 25.2 repository.

 Enable auto-completion popup